Apr 16, 2026 · AI-SEO

 How does ChatGPT decide which businesses to recommend?

-Why are FAQs important for AI search?
+Why do FAQs matter for AI search?

 ai citationsai searchbrand discoverychatgptconversational searchmulti brand workflowsocial media managers